lightspeedwp/lsx-customizer/README.txt

 Contributors: feedmymedia
 Donate link: https://donate.lsdev.biz/
-Tags: LSX, WordPress Customizer, Gutenberg, website colours Requires at least: 4.9
+Tags: LSX, WordPress Customizer, Gutenberg, website colours Requires at least: 5.0
 Tested up to: 5.2.2
 Requires PHP: 7.0
-Stable tag: 1.2.2
+Stable tag: 1.3.0
 License: GPLv3

 The LSX Customizer extension gives you control over the colours of your LSX-powered WordPress site, allowing you to adjust all your individual element styles.

 == Description ==

-The LSX Customizer plugin extends the power of your normal WordPress customiser.
+The LSX Customizer plugin extends the power of your normal WordPress customizer.
 Update your site colours and structure with no code or hassle!

 = Works with the LSX Theme =
 We've also made a fantastic [theme](https://lsx.lsdev.biz/) that work well with the LSX Customizer plugin.

 = Gutenberg Compatible =
 Have you updated to the new WordPress Gutenberg editor?
 We've got you covered!
-[The LSX Theme](https://lsx.lsdev.biz/) and all of its extensions have been optimised for the Gutenberg update.
+[The LSX Theme](https://lsx.lsdev.biz/) and all of its extensions have been optimized for the Gutenberg update.

 = It's free, and always will be. =
 We’re firm believers in open source - that’s why we’re releasing the LSX Customizer plugin for free, forever.